 Our theory suggests that a key determinant of this divergence is the geographic distribution of millet and rice hotspots, from which social complexity probably evolved.
-To verify this, we replicate the analysis using caloric suitability hotspots for millet and rice (which in turn can be separated into japonica and indica varieties), and find that millet hotspots also diverged from the rest of eastern Asia from around 6,000BCE, with rice hotspots catching up after 4,000BCE as shown in Figure 8(b).
-We then replicate this analysis by distinguishing between the hotspots of japonica and indica rice, and find that japonica rice hotspots (China-based) caught up with millet hotspots after 4,000BCE, and indica rice (India-based) hotspots did so after 3,000BCE (Figure C.1).
-Moreover, a similar pattern with millet hotspots and the regions that will become the Qin diverging from the rest of eastern Asia ahead of the rest is present in all individual social complexity indicators that underlie our main measure (Figure C.2).42
+To verify this, we perform a parallel analysis in which, rather than partitioning cells into k = Qin, Indus, or neither, we use the partition k = millet hotspot, rice hotspot, or neither.
+We find that millet hotspots also diverged from the rest of eastern Asia from around 6,000 BCE, with rice hotspots catching up after 4,000 BCE as shown in Figure 8(b).
+We conduct analysis which further distinguishes between the hotspots of japonica and indica rice, and find that japonica rice hotspots (China-based) caught up with millet hotspots after 4,000 BCE, and indica rice (India-based) hotspots did so after 3,000 BCE (Figure C.1).
+Moreover, a similar pattern with millet hotspots and the regions that will become the Qin diverging from the rest of eastern Asia ahead of the rest is present in all individual social complexity indicators that underlie our main measure (Figure C.2).^{49,50}